roni-kreinin/turtlebot4_manual/software/overview.md

 ## Create® 3

 The Create® 3 exposes ROS2 topics, actions, and services over both WiFi and the USB-C cable powering the Raspberry Pi.
 This gives users access to the battery state, sensor data, docking actions, and more.
-While the Create® 3 can be used with just the USB-C interface, in order to view the robot model on Rviz or run software such as SLAM or Nav2 from a user PC, the Create 3 will require a WiFi connection.
+While the Create® 3 can be used with just the USB-C interface, in order to view the robot model on Rviz or run software such as SLAM or Nav2 from a user PC, the Create® 3 will require a WiFi connection.

 ## Raspberry Pi 4